bedrocklinux/bedrocklinux-website/markdown/introduction.md

 ## {id="what"} What does it, really?

-Bedrocklinux allows to run a linux system that is composed of different linux distributions.
-The system boots with a bootloader, a kernel, and an init system which can be independently selected from the installed distributions, and can freely run the userland packages that are installable side-by-side from multiple distributions.
+What does it mean that "Bedrocklinux allows to run a linux system that is composed of different linux distributions"?
+It means, the system boots with a bootloader, a kernel, and an init system that can be independently selected from the installed distributions, and can then freely run userland packages that are installable side-by-side from different distributions.

 Consequently, the running system is rooted in different linux distributions.
 Therefore, a descriptive name for bedrocklinux could actually be multi-rooted-linux.